 An undergraduate degree at 2:1 or above.
 Applicants with academic study slightly below this level will be considered on an individual basis if there is very strong evidence of suitable clinical experience in a relevant medical field.
 For example, nursing professionals with non-honours degrees or diploma/foundation degrees but who come with extensive clinical experience.
-5 years' experience in emergency and critical care nursing
+3 years' experience in emergency and critical care nursing and clinical work undertaken in relevant acute care areas will be considered.
 A letter of support from the departmental lead or educational lead that the applicant has the skill set to complete the course.

 For paramedics:

 A degree in paramedic science at 2:1 or above.
 Applicants with academic study slightly below this level will be considered on an individual basis if there is very strong evidence of suitable clinical experience in a relevant medical field.
 For example, Paramedics with non-honours degrees or diploma/foundation degrees but who come with extensive clinical experience.
-5 years' experience working as a paramedic OR 3 years' experience plus at least 12 months experience working as a critical care paramedic or in a dedicated HEMS system.
+3 years' experience working as a paramedic OR 1 years' experience plus at least 12 months experience working as a critical care paramedic or in a dedicated HEMS system.
+Experience obtained clinically during training will be considered for paramedic applicants